 On our next Open Night, we plan to have many telescopes of various sizes, to bring you the very best sights of the night sky.
-If the conditions are good, you will hopefully go home after seeing amazing objects such as:
+If the conditions are good, you will hopefully go home after seeing some amazing objects such as:

 The Earth's natural satellite, orbits some 240,000 miles from us.
 Its airless surface is covered with impact craters of all sizes, formed by meteorite bombardment.
 The darker grey areas are called "Mare" (Latin for "sea") but are actually ancient lava flows which have now cooled.